Great UX is a Balancing Act: Here is Why

 People are creatures of habit.
 If every website features their scroll bar on the right side of the page, changing it could result in mass confusion — even if the change is objectively “more efficient.”
 A UX designer must always consider not just what the user wants, but also what they know and expect.
 There is a fine line between improving the design and confusing the user.

-The best designers understand that there must be a balance between standardization and innovation.
-Keeping that in mind, here is how to design a product with GREAT UX:
+The best designers understand that a balance between standardization and innovation is the key to great user experience.

 1. Give Trends Time to Prove Their Worth